Rangers LHP Mendez has elbow sprain, likely out till June

 The Rangers have three projected starters, Shelby Miller, Drew Smyly and Edinson Volquez, returning from Tommy John surgery, so Mendez was expected to provide depth in the early part of the season.
 While that is no longer the case, he could play a role if needs arise in the second half.

 “With the depth that guy provides us, it’s huge,” manager Chris Woodward said.
 “He had a really good spring training.
-He was really committed to how he was throwing his pitches, where he was throwing, so not to not have to lose him for an entire year is really big for us.”
+He was really committed to how he was throwing his pitches, where he was throwing, so to not have to lose him for an entire year is really big for us.”

-The Venezuelan native and former prime prospect started four games for the Rangers last September, going 2-2 with a 5.53 ERA in eight games, five of them starts.
+The Venezuelan native and former prime prospect went 2-2 with a 5.53 ERA in eight games, five starts, for the Rangers last year.
+He has appeared in the majors each of the past three seasons.

-Mendez has pitched for Texas in parts of the last three seasons.
+“It is good news because I am not going to miss the whole year,” Mendez said.
+“I am going to prepare and stay healthy until I can return.”

 NOTES: OF Joey Gallo, who has hit a combined 81 home runs the past two seasons, is progressing from a groin strain sustained last Thursday.
-Rehman said Gallo was riding a stationary bike on Monday and would probably appear in a game at the end of the week.
-Regarding Gallo and 1B Ronald Guzman, who is hampered by left knee soreness, Rehman said, “pretty good so far, improved, increased activity on both of their fronts.”
+Rehman said Gallo was riding a stationary bike Monday and would probably appear in a game at the end of the week.
+Regarding Gallo and 1B Ronald Guzman, who is hampered by left knee soreness, Rehman said: “Pretty good so far.
+Improved, increased activity on both of their fronts.”
 Guzman could appear in a game on Wednesday.